sokolovdp/django_maria_celery/README.md

 # Django DRF Demo of API implementation

-This is a demo Django project to provide APIs for managing user rewards, with administration of models, with periodic task handled by Celery Beat, with extensive unittests (> 95%), and online OpenAPI/Swagger documentation
+This is a demo Django project to provide APIs for managing user rewards, with administration of models, using MariaDB database, with periodic task handled by Celery Beat, with extensive unittests (> 95%), and online OpenAPI/Swagger documentation

 ## Features